 S — Savor long stretches

-I’ll be traveling to Santa Cruz for a “Dynamic Aging” retreat with Jill Miller & Katie Bowman in February, and then I’m heading to England to speak about “Authentic Puberty: Raising Girls Who Get It” at Woman On Fire 2019.
-During all those flights, you can bet I won’t be sitting still the whole time.
+During flights, you can bet I don’t sit still the whole time.
 I see seats as opportunities for different arm and leg poses, and the two “Beth In Real Life” videos below showcase some exercises to do in a car or airplane.

 Yep, as soon as the airplane’s fasten seatbelt light goes off, I’m the one with ants in my pants, using my ninja skills to climb across laps (excuse me, sorry, excuse me, thank you, excuse me) so I can stretch and walk in the aisle.
 Maybe I should be better about grabbing aisle seats, but I love looking out the window, and I figure my seat-mates need the motion of standing up and letting me through anyway. 😉